heros

 Handle the status change of liveliness tokens.

-register_object_added_callback(func: callable) None
+register_object_added_callback(func: collections.abc.Callable) None

 Register a callback that should be called when a new HERO joins the realm.